codepath/android_guides/Using-DialogFragment.md

 ### Custom View

 Let's start by providing the code for creating a completely custom dialog based on an XML view.
-First, an example fragment XML file:
+First, an example fragment XML file in `res/layout/fragment_edit_name.xml`:

 ```xml
 <!-- fragment_edit_name.xml -->